Changing kids' lives, one bike at a time

 Bike donation drives

 Children's Colorado's Bikes For Life program hosts bike donation drives to benefit the Bike Depot.
 The Bike Depot is a community bike shop that supports Denver communities with a wide range of bicycling programs, services and products.
-Bring your used bicycles and donate them at our bike drive events.

 Does your helmet fit correctly?